joshbav/2k8s/k8s-rbac.md

 Note: kubectl auth can-i <verb> <object> --as <object> is a handy way to configure RBAC.

+Let's test if the dev-ops user (actually service account) can do 'kubectl get pod' commands:
 `kubectl auth can-i get pods --as dev-ops`
 No, because the dev-ops user (actually service account) doesn’t yet exist yet.

+Let's list all the existing cluster roles bindings:
 `kubectl get clusterrolebinding`
 There’s a lot of them built into kubernetes.